tleyden/pred_prey_turtles/README.md

 - predator.erl controls the predator, prey.erl controls the prey
 - The predator watches the position of the prey, and the prey watches the position of the predator

-## TODO

-- Finish prey.erl

-  - Needs to be able to subscribe to two topics: self pose and predator pose

-  - Make it move randomly whenever it has detected to not be moving (just like hello_ros_erlang)

-- Create predator.erl, which subscribes to same topics and also moves randomly

-- Add simple collision detection to prey.erl, which kills itself when predator hits it

-- Consider moving collision detection to a new module called scape.erl or something similar

-Phase 2:

-- Make predator.erl smarter so that it moves towards prey

-- Make prey smarter, so that it evades predator

 ## Running

 Start roscore: